secret-arrow/reactjs-app/README.md

-# reactjs-in-40
+# A simple React.js App
-React.js in 40 lines of code.
+This app is a React.js web application that only takes 40 lines of code to build.